Buy a home and rent it out immediately

 You will always need the following documents and information for an application:

 • The current WOZ value of the property.
-You can find this value on your WOZ decision.
-Or look up the value at the WOZ value desk.
+You can find this value on your WOZ assessment.
+Or find the value on the 'wozwaardeloket

 • The deed of transfer for the property.